Adding Watermarks to PDF

-While the PDF can be a reliable tool in preserving your information faithfully, ascertaining the proper use of your PDF documents is not that simple and requires additional tools.
-Within information management processes that work with vital information, it can sometimes be difficult to ensure that once you create PDF files, they won’t be altered or distorted once they are sent and distributed to others.
+While the PDF is a reliable file type for presenting and preserving the look and feel of your documents on any device, ascertaining the proper use of your PDF documents is not that simple and requires specific security measures.
+As easy as it is to create PDF files, it can be difficult to ensure they won’t be altered or distorted once they are sent out and distributed to others.

 As the PDF format is widely used at high levels of authority, it can contain material that is classified as confidential.
 Yet, the PDF is also used at a much more general and commercial level for online viewing and public access.
 Thus, PDF security measures exist in a wide range of options.
 Some users may set maximum security settings while others may only prohibit copying and pasting.

-But what about the actual viewing of the PDF contents and distinguishing between one highly sensitive document from another one that isn’t?
+But what about the actual viewing of the PDF content and distinguishing between one highly sensitive document from another one that isn’t?

 More importantly, how do you retain that distinction within hard copies?
 Once those documents get printed, you need some way of classifying the security and distinction which that document contains.